Baby due at the end of October?

 - Thorn: The Curse of Thorn is used in the Halloween movies.

-What are some scary girl names?
+What are creepy gender-neutral names?

-What are some other Halloween girl names?
+What are fun Halloween names?

-- Asteria: A magical name from Greek mythology meaning ‘like a star’.
+- Asteria: A magical name from Greek mythology meaning “like a star”.

 - Candy: Halloween and candy are forever linked.